Last Updated on : 2022-08-25 10:24:28download

 The regulatory agency for radio communications and telecommunication products circulating in Indonesia is The Directorate General of Post and Telecommunication (SDPPI).
 The controlled products can only be imported and sold after they get the SDPPI certificate.
 SDPPI certification generally requires sending samples to a local authorized laboratory in Indonesia for testing to apply for a certificate.
 The applicant must be a local Indonesian company registered in the OSS system.

-If the laboratory is in the list of SDPPI accredited laboratories, SDPPI accepts direct certificate applications with EMC and RF test reports issued by the laboratory that comply with the EU RED Directive.
+If the laboratory is in the list of SDPPI accredited laboratories, SDPPI accepts direct certificate applications with EMC and RF test reports issued by the laboratory that complies with the EU RED Directive.

 SKMM is the agency that regulates communications and media in Malaysia.
 The regulations formulated by SKMM stipulate that all communication devices sold to the Malaysian market or used in Malaysia must comply with local standards.
 SIRIM QAS is an agent authorized by SKMM to handle the certification and testing of all communication devices.
 Therefore, the type license certificate obtained through the SIRIM QAS test or review of radio and telecommunication devices is referred to as the SIRIM certificate for short.
 For SIRIM technical standard, see CE standard.